wordofwarning/wordofwarning.org/socialexperiment/index.md

 **Social Experiment** is a new gathering at <a href="https://contactmcr.com" target="_blank">Contact</a> for anyone interested in Live Art and contemporary performance to meet, chat, and try ideas out…

-A free and informal, semi-regular evening event — the first is on **Thursday 6 February 2025** and future dates are 22 May, 17 July, 27 November.
+A free and informal, semi-regular evening event with the first on **Thursday 6 February from 6pm** — future dates are 22 May, 17 July, and 27 November.

 If you're a Greater Manchester artist — this is your <a href="https://socialexperiment.posthaven.com" target="_blank">chance to test out</a> a short performance, intervention, or durational work, in front of an informal audience.